albertgj/5Ei_Group5Chat/docs/User guide.md

 ___
 ## Using the General Room
-If the login is succsesful you will see the general chat room.
+If the login is successful you will see the general chat room.

 ![](IMMAGINI/general%20room.png)